Vermont Sensory Access Project: Vermont's Deafblind Project

 Census: Identifying Students with Dual Sensory Impairments

 Using research based practices and technology, The Vermont Sensory Access Project helps to provide interdisciplinary technical assistance and training to families and educational team members of students with dual sensory impairments.
-Visit the AT Tryout Center at CDCI for examples and more information on Assistive Technology.
+Visit the AT Tryout Center at CDCI website for examples and more information on Assistive Technology.